alphagov/govuk-puppet/development-vm/README.md

     * GitHub.com (public) and be added to the `alphagov` organisation
     * GitHub Enterprise (private) and be added to the `gds` organisation
   * You should have [generated and registered](https://help.github.com/categories/56/articles) SSH key pairs for your Mac for both your GitHub accounts (later you may need to do this on your vagrant box too).
+  * On a new mac, you should import the SSH key you generated into your keychain.
+Once you have done this, it will be available to the VM you'll install in the next step.

+        /usr/bin/ssh-add -K yourkey

 ## 2. Install dev tools and the VM